 For example, a CVS-Performance volume with 5 TiB of provisioned space and the Extreme service level provides a throughput of 5 * 128 MiB/s.

 For more information, see Selecting the appropriate service level and allocated capacity for NetApp Cloud Volumes Service.

-A volume of the CVS-Performance service type always shows 100 TiBs, regardless of the actual provisioned size.
-You can store up to 100 TiB in the volume before encountering an “out of space” condition.
-This behavior does not apply to volumes of the CVS service type.
+Cloud Volumes Service supports dynamic increase of volume size.
+A volume of the CVS-Performance service type is provisioned to allow writing data of up to 100 TiB, regardless of the actual provisioned size.
+You can store up to 100 TiB in the volume before encountering an "out of space" condition.
+This behavior doesn't apply to volumes of the CVS service type.

 You are charged for the provisioned space or the used space, whichever is greater.
 Examples: